-Being a Geography teacher
+What being a Geography teacher covers:

-Geography teachers must have a degree in Geography plus a Professional Graduate Diploma in Education (PGDE) or have studied study a degree that combines professional education with Geography.
+It’s a career choice that comes with a good starting salary and great opportunities for progression.
+To begin your journey, you need to have a degree in Geography plus a Professional Graduate Diploma in Education (PGDE) or have studied study a degree that combines professional education with Geography.

 Four-year university course in education